VerifyTests/Verify/docs/mdsource/parameterised.source.md

 If the number of parameters passed to `UseParameters()` is greater than the number of parameters in the test method, an exception will be thrown.

+## NUnit

+### TestCase

+snippet: NUnitTestCase

+### TestFixtureSourceUsage

+When using a [TestFixtureSource](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testfixturesource.html) the the name provided by NUnit will be as the `TestMethodName`.

+snippet: TestFixtureSourceUsage.cs

+Produces `TestFixtureSourceUsage(Value1,1).Test.verified.txt` and `TestFixtureSourceUsage(Value2,2).Test.verified.txt`.

 ## xUnit